lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 - `quant`: The quantity of the token to be withdrawn.

 ### Example:
-Suppose the trading pair ID for `abc` and `TRX` is 1, with the current state:
+Suppose the trading pair ID for `abc` and `LIND` is 1, with the current state:
 - `abc` balance is 10,000,000.
-- `TRX` balance is 1,000,000.
+- `LIND` balance is 1,000,000.

 If the creator wishes to withdraw 10% of abc (i.e., reduce 1,000,000 abc), they execute:

 ```
 ExchangeWithdraw 1 abc 1000000
 ```
-Upon successful transaction, the trading pair will lose 1,000,000 abc and the corresponding proportion of 100,000 TRX, which will be added to the creator’s account.
+Upon successful transaction, the trading pair will lose 1,000,000 abc and the corresponding proportion of 100,000 LIND, which will be added to the creator’s account.

 ## Queries and Calculations
 ### Querying Trading Pair Information
-TRON provides multiple interfaces for querying trading pairs:
+LINDA provides multiple interfaces for querying trading pairs:

 **1. Query all trading pair information:** `ListExchanges`